-Florida---The legislature (R) got a waiver to move patients (a court order so far lets them opt out) into for-profit managed care; but at first it did so in only 5 counties.
-Yet it's still planning to expand the waiver into other counties (starting with the aged & disabled & adding others only later; see http://tinyurl.com/FloridaCHAIN); HHS approved expansion to more counties- but only if 85% (not just 65%, as the state allowed) of premiums go to care & quality upgrades and plans must meet the needs of 98.5% of enrolllees & keep cost-sharing below regular Medicaid ceilings.
-The legislature & Gov Scott (both R) not only want more managed care, they plan to cut MD fees, slash Medicaid costs \$1.8 billion, make almost all Medicaid patients pay \$10/mo premiums (even though a Georgetown Univ. study estimates that nearly half of children can't afford them: see http://ccf.georgetown.edu/index/cmsfilesystem-action?file=ccf%20publications/state-specific/florida-2011/medicaid-brief-2012-changes-dec-11.pdf )& charge \$100 co-pays for non-emergency ER visits.
-The state cut the aged & disabled level from 88% to SSI's \$698 mo rate, except for those in HCB waivers or in Medicare's 2 yr disabled waiting period.
-The parent level is 20%/58% if wkg ('12) & CHIP's is 300%.
+Florida---The legislature (R) got a waiver to move patients (a court order had let them opt out) into managed care; but at first it did so in only 5 counties.
+It's expanding the managed care program waiver statewide (starting in 9/12 & to be completed by late 2014; it includes the aged & disabled, as well as families & children.
+HHS approved the plan- but only if 85% (not just 65%, as the state allowed) of premiums go to care & quality upgrades and plans must meet the needs of 98.5% of enrollees & keep cost sharing below regular Medicaid ceilings.
+(Email JWynn@BrowardHouse.org for a summary of the the state's managed care proposal.)
+The legislature & Gov Scott (both R) planned to cut MD fees, slash Medicaid costs \$1.8 billion, make almost all patients pay \$10/mo premiums & charge \$100 co-pays for non-emergency ER visits (but CMS rejected both charges).
+The state cut the aged & disabled level from 88% to SSI's \$698 mo rate, except for those in HCB care or in Medicare's 2 year disabled waiting period.
+The parent level is 20%/ 58% wkg ('12) & CHIP's is 300%.
 The state covers dentures (but little other adult dentistry), hearing aids & some autism care.
 Blue Cross & the Dade Co.
-Health Dept sponsor cheap & lean "Miami-Dade Blue" policies with no brand benefit.
-Ex-Gov Crist dropped hospice care and cut dialysis, mental health & substance abuse funding & MD fees.
-19,000 on HCB & home care waiting lists & advocates sued to force more home & HCB spend-ing.
-Yet a GOP-run legislative budget panel refused a \$37 million extra US grant to fund more HCB slots.
-Crist made insurers sell Medigap policies almost as fairly to the disabled as to the aged.
+Health Dept sponsor cheap & lean "Miami-Dade Blue" policies with no brand Rx benefit.
+Ex-Gov Crist (I) dropped hospice care and cut dialysis, mental health & substance abuse funds & MD fees.
+19,000 are on HCB & home care waiting lists and advocates sued to force more home & HCB spending.
+Yet a GOP-run legislative panel refused a \$37 million extra US grant to fund more HCB slots.
+Crist made insurers sell Medigap policies nearly as fairly to the disabled as to the aged.
 Miami's Jackson Mem Hosp has rising deficits, closed 2 O/P clinics & 2 transplant units & ended dialysis for 175 indigents (many are illegals).
-ADAP cut its formulary & its waiting list is now 1,204.
-New funding eliminated the HIV health insurance premium payment program waiting list of 378 and it's again open to new clients.
+ADAP cut its formulary, although its much longer waiting list fell to 607.
+The HIV health insurance premium payment program is again open to new clients.
 Neither it nor ADAP have asset tests & their income levels are 400%.
-Scott named a panel to plan to change, cut or even end taxes by the 20 hospital districts that help pay the state Medicaid match share & uncompensated care and seeks up to \$66 million in hosp rate cuts
+Scott chose a panel to plan to change, cut or end taxes by the 20 hospital districts that help pay the state Medicaid matching share and uncompensated care; and also seeks \$66 million in hospital rate cuts.
+He and the legislature passed a law to shift the bulk of \$325 million of as-vet-unpaid Medicaid costs to the counties---which they bitterly oppose